How to Make an Easy Patchwork Quilt

 I truly believe that there is an artist in everyone.
 And quilting is one of the best ways to share your inner artist.

-And that’s what this quilt is all about.
-It’s fast, it’s easy, and it uses pre-cuts!
+And that’s what this easy patchwork quilt is all about.
+It’s fast, it’s simple, and it uses 10″ precut fabric squares (aka layer cakes)!

 The main ingredient in this quilt is the precut collection.
 Choose one you love and you’ll love your quilt!